angular/angular/aio/content/guide/updating.md

 {@a angular-versioning-releases}
 ## Angular versioning and releases

 Angular version numbers indicate the level of changes that are introduced by the release.
-This use of [semantic versioning](https://semver.org/ "Semantic Versioning 2.0.0") helps you understand the potential impact of updating to a new version.
+This use of [semantic versioning](https://semver.org/ "Semantic Versioning Specification") helps you understand the potential impact of updating to a new version.

 Angular version numbers have three parts: `major.minor.patch`.
 For example, version 5.2.9 indicates major version 5, minor version 2, and patch version 9.

 The version number is incremented based on the level of change included in the release.

-* Major releases contain significant changes to Angular.
-A major release may contain breaking changes.
-A breaking change happens whenever you as a developer and consumer of a library may need to adjust your code after a version update.
-A major release will be backwards compatible with the previous major release for most developers, but might remove APIs that have been deprecated two major versions ago.
+* Major releases contain significant new features, some but minimal developer assistance expected during the update.
+When updating to a new major release you may need to run update scripts, refactor code, run additional tests, learn new APIs.

-* Minor releases contain new features, changes, and bug fixes that are  backward-compatible.
+* Minor releases contain new smaller features.
+Minor releases are fully backward-compatible; no developer assistance during update is expected.

-* Patch releases contain bug fixes.
-They do not change the functionality.
-They are backward-compatible and non-breaking.

-Angular supports updating within a major version, such as from 5.1.0 to 5.2.9.
-Angular also supports updating from one major version to the next, such as from any 4.x version to the most current 5.x version.
-If you are updating from a version prior to the previous major version (such as from Angular 2.x to 5.x), we recommend updating incrementally.
+* Patch releases are low risk, bug fix releases.
+No developer assistance is expected during update.

+If you are updating within the same major version, then you can skip any intermediate versions and update directly to the targeted version.
+For example, if you want to update from 5.0.0 to 5.2.9, then you can update directly; you do not need to update from 5.0.0 to 5.1.0 before updating to 5.2.9.

+If you are updating from one major version to another, then we recommend that you don't skip major versions.
+For example, if you want to update from version 4.x.x to version 6.x.x, we recommend that you update to the latest 5.x.x release first.
+Follow the instructions to incrementally update to the next major version, testing and validating at each step.
+After successfully updating to 5.x.x, you can then update to 6.x.x.

+{@a planning}
+## Update planning

 The [Angular release schedule](https://github.com/angular/angular/blob/master/docs/RELEASE_SCHEDULE.md "Angular release schedule") contains a record of past Angular releases and the future release schedule.

 {@a announce}
 ## Getting notified about new releases

-The best way get notified about new releases is to subscribe to the [Angular blog](https://blog.angular.io "Angular blog").
+To get notified when new releases are available, follow [@angular](https://twitter.com/angular "@angular on Twitter") on Twitter or  subscribe to the [Angular blog](https://blog.angular.io "Angular blog").

 {@a learn}
 ## Learning about new releases